 |Noise Element Update; Listen Up, Long Beach!|

-The Noise Element is a mandatory element of the City of Long Beach General Plan, and sets forth policies regarding noise and land use throughout the City.
+The Noise Element is a mandatory "element" (or chapter) of the City of Long Beach General Plan, and sets forth policies regarding noise and land use throughout the City.
 The Noise Element was last updated in 1975, and was implemented through a 1977 noise ordinance.
 Since that time, the City's physical makeup, population, regional context, and the regulatory guidance around noise have changed significantly.

 The City is now embarking on an update to the Noise Element with the aim of providing a tailored approach to noise policy across neighborhoods, recognizing the unique characteristics of a mixed-use Downtown and major transportation corridor environments.
 The updated Noise Element will contain a set of goals, policies, and implementation measures to limit noise exposure, particularly in areas with nearby housing, hospital, school or day care center uses.